simplicitesoftware/documentation/docs/documentation/core/businessworkflow.md

 Name: unique name required
 Code: internal code required
 Type: Screen workflow
-Source code: any java class which modify default behaviour
+Source code: any java class which modify default behavior
 Module: application module

 When the process is created 2 activities are generated: Begin and End.